 The most accurate way to evaluate bone density, which is necessary when screening for or diagnosing osteopenia or osteoporosis (see Osteoporosis), is with dual-energy x-ray absorptiometry (DXA).
 DXA is also used to predict a person's risk of fracture and can be useful for monitoring the response to treatment as well.
 This test is quick and painless and involves very little radiation.
 In this test, x-rays are used to examine bone density at the lower spine, hip, wrist, or entire body.
 Measurements of bone density are very accurate at these sites.
 When screening people for osteoporosis, doctors prefer taking measurements of the lower spine and hip.
 To help differentiate osteoporosis (the most common cause of an abnormal DXA scan result) from other bone disorders, doctors may need to consider the person's symptoms, medical conditions, drug use, and certain blood or urine test results as well as the DXA results.

-Computed tomography (CT—see Computed Tomography) and magnetic resonance imaging (MRI—see Magnetic Resonance Imaging) give much more detail than conventional x-rays and may be done to determine the extent and exact location of damage.
+Computed tomography (CT—see Computed Tomography (CT)) and magnetic resonance imaging (MRI—see Magnetic Resonance Imaging (MRI)) give much more detail than conventional x-rays and may be done to determine the extent and exact location of damage.
 These tests can also be used to detect fractures that are not visible on x-rays (such as some small fractures of the hip and pelvis).
 MRI is especially valuable for imaging muscles, ligaments, and tendons.
 MRI can be used if the cause of pain is thought to be a severe soft-tissue problem (for example, rupture of a major ligament or tendon or damage to important structures inside the knee joint).
 CT is useful if MRI is not recommended or unavailable.
-CT exposes people to ionizing radiation (see Overview of Imaging Tests : Risks of Radiation).
+CT exposes people to ionizing radiation (see Overview of Imaging Tests : Risks of Radiation in Medical Imaging).
 CT best images bone.
 However, sometimes MRI is better than CT for imaging bone.
 The amount of time a person spends undergoing CT is much less than for MRI.
 MRI is more expensive than CT and, with the exception of when the open-sided units are used, many people feel claustrophobic inside the MRI unit.